Cyber-One/SpotMicro_MRL/Docs/3_Spot_Micro_Operating_System.md

 ## Setting up the Raspberry Pi.

 We will need a MicroSD card to hold the Operating System.
 (OS) I suggest a 32GB class 3, but a class 1 will work.
-The last version releast was Buster, the most recent is Bullseye.
+The last version released was Buster, the most recent is Bullseye in both 32 bit and 64 bit.
-In either case you will need to use a flash program to copy it to the MicroSD card.
+In any case you will need to use a flash program to copy it to the MicroSD card.
 You can use the Raspberry Pi Imager https://www.raspberrypi.com/software/ or another imager, I used BalenaEtcher https://www.balena.io/etcher/ Using either program flash your chosen OS to the MicroSD Card.